FlavourSys/user-manual/installation/backend.rst

 ****************************
-Installing the Mint back end
+Installing the Mint back-end
 ****************************

-So you decided to install the Mint back end yourself?
+So you decided to install the Mint back-end yourself?
 That's great!
-Technically, the Mint back end can be considered a quite ordinary web application.
+Technically, the Mint back-end can be considered a quite ordinary web application.
 It is driven by the magnificent RubyOnRails framework and therefore should run on any recent *GNU/Linux* distribution as well as other UNIX derivatives, such as Apple's *Darwin* and *BSD-based* distributions.
 The installation process follows the standard procedure of installing a